 MLM employees and service providers shall have suitable tools and equipment to conduct their responsibilities in an efficient, effective and safe manner.
-Organisation and Pe eople Organisational Structure and Culture Competence MLM will ensure that employees who manage assets are appropriately trained and equipped to deliver the tasks they are responsible for.
+Organisation and Po eople Organisational Structure and Culture MLM shall ensure that its asset management processes are appropriately resourced, have an appropriate organisational structure and an asset management culture to deliver on the Asset Management Objectives.
+Competence Management MLM will ensure that employees who manage assets are appropriately trained and equipped to deliver the tasks they are responsible for.
 All MLM staff shall have the appropriate qualifications, skills, and experience in accordance with their specified role.
-The leadership of MLM shall promote a whole-of-life asset management approach and establish processes of continuous improvement to deliver on the Asset Management Objectives of the organisation. supply chain MLM shall establish processes that ensure that outsourced activities are carried in accordance with the Asset Management Policy and are aligned with the achievement of the Asset Management Objectives.
-Asset Information MLM shall develop and maintain a data and information strategy that defines the data collection requirements, data storage and information systems capability needed to support the achievement of the Asset Management Objectives.
-Asset Information System MLM shall utilise appropriate asset information management systems with suitable decision support system capability to effectively manage an integrated assimanagement system, that includes technical, financial, and related information an support decision-making.
-Asset Data and Using data analytics, trends & reporting against defined performance targets, the MLM shall establish processes to accurately record and maintain data and information relating to all assets to keep the data relevant and reliable.
-Risk and Review - MLM shall record asset capital, renewal, and maintenance costs to support lifecycle costs analysis and inform financial planning.
+Asset Management Leadership The leadership of MLM shall promote a whole-of-life asset management approach and establish processes of continuous improvement to deliver on the Asset Management Objectives of the organisation.
+Procurement and supply chain MLM shall establish processes that ensure that outsourced activities are carried in accordance with the Asset Management Policy and are aligned with the achievement of the Asset Management Objectives.
+Asset Information Asset Data and Information Strategy MLM shall develop and maintain a data and information strategy that defines the data collection requirements, data storage and information systems capability needed to support the achievement of the Asset Management Objectives.
+Asset Information System MLM shall utilise appropriate asset information management systems with suitable decision support system capability to effectively manage an integrated asset management system, that includes technical, financial, and related information and support decision-making.
+Asset Data and Information Using data analytics, trends & reporting against defined performance targets, the MLM shall establish processes to accurately record and maintain data and information relating to all assets to keep the data relevant and reliable.
+Risk and Review Asset Costing and Valuation MLM shall record asset capital, renewal, and maintenance costs to support lifecycle costs analysis and inform financial planning.
 Performance Management MLM shall develop a performance management framework that will consist of levels of service, performance measures (KPIs) and performance targets.
-MLM shall establish policies and processes to manage asset and non-asset related risks in alignment with the corporate risk management framework. environment MLM shall adopt a balanced approach to SHE activities by considering economic, safety, environmental, and social impacts.
+Risk management MLM shall establish policies and processes to manage asset and non-asset related risks in alignment with the corporate risk management framework.
+Health, safety, and environment MLM shall adopt a balanced approach to SHE activities by considering economic, safety, environmental, and social impacts.
 MLM shall make provision to comply with the Occupational Health and Safety Act 85 of 1993 of South Africa.
 Stakeholders MLM shall identify its key stakeholders to ensure that the Asset Management Objectives are aligned with stakeholder needs.
-Management review, audit, and assurance review, audit, and maintenance of AM system for MFMA, GRAP, CIDMS and SAN55001 complian
+Management review, audit, and assurance Asset Management Leadership shall conduct an annual performance review Asset Management System which shall include targets for monitorin maintenance of AM system for MFMA, GRAP, CIDMS and SAN55001 complia